The GoldSilver Team

-Thus, when you want to sell a coin, you should be able to receive the cash equivalent of spot, less whatever transaction fee the dealer charges.
+Thus, when you want to sell a coin or bar, you should be able to receive very close to the cash equivalent of spot, less whatever transaction fee the dealer charges.

 Recognition matters.
 Legal-tender, government-minted coins like the American Eagle and Canadian Maple Leaf are widely recognized.
 You can walk into a coin shop most anywhere in the world and sell them, or arrange a private party sale, with relative ease.
 However, less popular coins from mints like those of South Africa or China may be harder to move.

-This is especially true of commemoratives, i.e. gold or silver coins issued to commemorate some specific event, like an Olympic Games.
+One exception to the tight spreads, from both sovereign and private mints, tends to be commemoratives, i.e. gold or silver coins issued to commemorate some specific event, like an Olympic Games.
 These should generally be avoided.
 They are often minted in “limited-edition” runs, and touted in expensive ad campaigns, so that vendors can charge a higher premium because of their perceived “scarcity.”
 This makes them more of a collectible.
 Buyers who want them are creating collections of one kind or another, while the generic buyers who only want an ounce of metal are seldom interested in paying the premium such coins carry.
 Harder to sell, in other words.

-Common or generic rounds — i.e those minted continually in a standard format — are much easier to sell.
-Again, if you go into a coin shop intending to sell a round, the owner may or may not want it, whereas he would always welcome an Eagle or Leaf.
+Common or generic rounds — i.e those minted continually in a standard format — are much easier to sell than commemoratives.
+Again, if you go into a coin shop intending to sell a round, the owner may or may not want it or may pay less than melt value, whereas he would always welcome an Eagle or Leaf.